Splittings of One-Ended Groups with One-Ended Halfspaces: Introduction

 Combining Theorem \ref{thm:oneendedhs} with Corollary \ref{Acyclic}, we get a further corollary about splittings over virtually free groups.

 \begin{corollary} If $G$ is a finitely presented one-ended group that splits non-trivially over a virtually free group, then $H^2(G,\mathbb ZG)\ne \{0\}$. \end{corollary}

-The idea of an ``artificial" splitting can be used to transform a non-trivial splitting over a subgroup $C$ into a non-trivial splitting over a larger group.
-We use artificial splittings to produce an example (see Example \ref{Ex1}) of a finitely presented one-ended simply connected at infinity group $G$ and a non-trivial splitting of $G$ over an infinite-ended group.
+By folding, one can transform a non-trivial splitting over a subgroup $C$ into a non-trivial splitting over a larger subgroup.
+We use this idea to produce an example (see Example \ref{Ex1}) of a finitely presented one-ended simply connected at infinity group $G$ and a non-trivial splitting of $G$ over an infinite-ended group.
 So, it is important to know when halfspaces are one-ended.

 Perhaps the most important application of the notion of simple connectivity at infinity is to manifolds.
 The notion of simple connectivity at infinity was popularized by J. Stallings \cite{St62}, J. Munkres \cite{Mun60}, E. Luff \cite{Luf67} and L. Siebenmann \cite{Sie68} in the 1960's as a way of deciding when a contractible open $n$-manifold is homeomorphic to $\mathbb R^n$ for $n\geq 5$.
 Following the work of Freedman in dimension 4 (see Corollary1.2 of \cite{Fre82}) and Perelman in dimension 3 (see L. Husch and T. Price's paper \cite{HP70} and the addendum \cite{HP71}), these results were extended to all dimensions $n>2$.
 So for contractible open topological, PL and differential manifolds $M$ of dimension $n>2$ we have that $M$ is homeomorphic to $\mathbb R^n$ if and only if $M$ is simply connected at infinity.
 (Note that in dimension 4 there are exotic PL and differential structures on $\mathbb R^4$ - see S. Donaldson's paper \cite{Don83}.)
 M. Davis \cite{Davis83} produced closed manifolds with infinite fundamental group in dimensions $n\geq 4$ whose universal covers were contractible, and he proved these universal covers are not simply connected at infinity (and hence not homeomorphic to $\mathbb R^n$).
 The fundamental group $G$ of a Davis manifold is a subgroup of finite index of a right angled Coxeter group $W$ and so many ``visual" splittings of $W$ (and $G$) are easily obtained.
 However, we have a restriction on splittings of such groups by the following corollary of Corollary \ref{Acyclic}.